alex-windett/phantom/readme.md

 I have chosen to use React as creating an app in Angular, for me, wouldn't have met the objectives of the task in time.

 A small app create in React, that allows a user to add, edit and delete bookmarks.
-The app uses local storage to save the bookmarks.
+The app uses local storage to save the bookmarks - there will 20 pre-populated values if visiting for the first time.

 Pagination is set to a default of three items on page load, but can be edit by entering a desired number.